ku1ik/bitpocket/README.md

 ### Manual sync (bitpocket sync)

-Now whenever you want to sync with master just run _bitpocket sync_ inside your bitpocket directory:
+To synchronize your local slave with master just run _bitpocket sync_ inside your bitpocket directory:

     $ cd ~/BitPocket
     $ bitpocket sync

-Ensure that you run bitpocket at least once while both directories are empty.
-You may then move files into one of the directories and they will be detected as added.
+Ensure that you run bitpocket at least once immedately after creating a new slave and before adding new files to the slave directory.
+If there are files in the master they will be pulled into the slave.
+You may then move files into your slave directory and they will be detected as added.

 ### Maintaining backups (bitpocket pack)